xl350r/smbMount-rb/README.md

 smbmounter is an OSX script written to make mounting SMB (Windows) shares easier and repeatable.
 With proper configuration a user will only need to double click on smbmounter for the drives to be mounted.
 No installation of other tools is required for the script to work.
 It uses purely the Standard library of ruby and builtin OSX binaries to perform the task.

 Configuration:
 1. Transfer the ìsmbmounterî program and the ìConfig.jsonî file to a directory accessable to the user on the system.
-Example: /Users/bob/Desktop/script/
+EX: `/Users/bob/Desktop/script/`
 2.	open the Config.json file in a text editor
 3. The config file has 4 entries on each line.
 A.	server : hostname or ip address of server